Thomas Bergeron trumpet

 Highlights in the Quintet's busy concert career include performances at Carnegie Hall, Weill Recital Hall, the Santa Fe Chamber Music Festival, the Fleet Boston Celebrity Series, Tanglewood, and the White House.

 Atlantic has been the resident brass quintet of Boston University, the Boston University Tanglewood Institute, and the Boston Conservatory.
-The popular Atlantic Brass Quintet Seminar, an annual residential immersive summer program established in 1993 has secured the ensemble's legacy with the next generation of brass musicians.
+The Atlantic Brass Quintet Seminar, an annual residential immersive summer program established in 1993, endures as one of the most popular summer destinations for both student and professional brass players.